 With retailers encouraging contactless payment and consumers changing their payment behaviour to avoid cash and contact with payment terminals, the payments landscape is evolving rapidly.

-So, what are the payment trends and payment methods that your business should consider for 2021 and beyond?
+So, what are the payment trends and online payment methods that your business should consider for 2021 and beyond?

 1. Mobile payments

-Offering mobile payment gives your business’s customers the flexibility to pay using their preferred payment method, lets you serve them faster, and will often save you money on credit card fees.
+Accepting mobile payment gives your business’s customers the flexibility to pay using their preferred payment method, lets you serve them faster, and will often save you money on credit card fees.

 What is a mobile wallet?